Dyslexic - is that my child?

 Visual problems do not in themselves cause dyslexia or dyspraxia; however, they may be a considerable additional barrier to learning to read and write.

 The more visual symptoms a person has the more likely they are to have problems with reading.
 Equally, of course, visual problems can afflict children and adults who do not have dyslexia or dyspraxia.

-Symptoms can be indicative of a number of problems, such as poor ocular dominance, unstable fixation or a weakness in focusing ability.
-An orthoptist will check for and treat problems.
+Symptoms can be indicative of a number of problems, which an orthoptist can check for and treat.
 Undetected, they can lead to children lagging behind or missing out on learning at crucial times.

 Binocular vision difficulties

 Binocular vision involves the control and co-ordination of both eyes.
 Although each eye sees two separate images, these images are blended in our brain into one single picture.
 There are many aspects of binocular vision which are crucial to comfortable and accurate reading.

 Our eyes are rarely completely straight.
 In most people the eyes drift slightly and this is controlled without our even noticing.
 If the eyes drift too much, this can cause headaches and discomfort, especially when reading.
 Three essential components of eye control, if faulty, affect our ability to read for prolonged periods.
 These are:

 - convergence (pulling the eyes in)

 - accommodation (fine focusing of vision to stop things looking blurred)